Eric Thomas (motivational speaker): Early life

 Thomas was born in Chicago, Illinois and raised in Detroit, Michigan.
 He was born to a single, teenage mother.
 After various arguments with his parents and aunts, he dropped out of high school and lived homeless on the streets of Detroit for two years.

 While he was homeless, a friend took him to his church, where he met a pastor and evangelist team who encouraged him to get his G.E.D. and pursue a college degree.
 He was invited to move in with one of the church members' families and secured employment at the local McDonalds.
 He also took a job at an Olive Garden on the westside of Detroit.
 Around this time, Thomas met his wife, De-De Mosley, at the Detroit Center Seventh-day Adventist Church.
 They then moved to Huntsville, Alabama, attended Oakwood University, and they were married as college students.

 Thomas spent twelve years working toward an undergraduate degree at Oakwood and graduated in 2001.
-While in Huntsville, Thomas preached and set up a program to help underprivileged youth.
+While in Huntsville, Thomas preached and set up a program to help underachieved youth.

 Career

 Michigan State University

 In 2003, Thomas took a job with Michigan State University (MSU) along with a fellowship to attend MSU to complete his master's degree in K-12 Administration with an emphasis in Educational Leadership.
-He worked as an academic advisor to disadvantaged students at MSU.
+He worked as an academic advisor to students with unrealized potential at MSU.
 At MSU, he helped develop an undergraduate retention program called The Advantage with fellow academic advisor and motivational speaker DeAndre Carter which targeted academically high-risk Black and Latino students.
 He also served as senior pastor at A Place of Change Ministries (APOC Ministries) in Lansing, Michigan.
 Thomas attained a master's degree from MSU in 2005, and a PhD in Education Administration in 2015.